 This is relevant because, as we will see, there are various tax consequences connected to where the job was actually performed.

-Therefore, the first important suggestion is to obtain this document : it must be borne in mind that the letter may also be subsequent to the moment in which the employee started working in Italy in Smart Working for the American Employer.
+Therefore, the first important suggestion is to obtain this document: it must be borne in mind that the letter may also be subsequent to the moment in which the employee started working in Italy in Smart Working for the American Employer.

-HOW IS THE TAXATION FOR THE AMERICAN CITIZEN?
+WHAT IS THE TAXATION FOR THE AMERICAN CITIZEN?

 SOCIAL SECURITY WITHHOLDINGS

-There are not many doubts regarding the application of social security withholdings: these must be applied and paid to American Social Security by the US Employer pursuant to the Convention between Italy and America on Social Security.
+There are not many doubts regarding the application of social security withholdings: these must be applied and paid to US Social Security by the US Employer pursuant to the Convention between Italy and America on Social Security.

 "Services performed by a United States national in Italy which are covered under the laws of the United States shall remain covered under the laws of the United States".

-The Italian social security legislation, on the other hand, requires that every worker on Italian soil be subject to the Italian social security contribution.
+The Italian Social Security legislation, on the other hand, requires that every worker on Italian soil be subject to the Italian social security contribution.

 In case of conflict between the Italian and American legislation, the aforementioned Convention tells us to apply, art.
 7, paragraph 4, letter a):